 No. Since the securities are collateral for the margin loan, the firm decides which securities to sell to protect its interests.

 Yes.
 These changes often take effect immediately and may result in a margin call.
 If you are unable to satisfy the call, the firm may sell securities in your account(s).

 No. An extension may be allowed under certain conditions, but the firm is not obligated to provide one.

 Quarterly Order Routing Practices Report

-LFS prepares a quarterly order routing practices report pursuant to a U.S. Securities and Exchange Commission (SEC) rule that requires all brokerage firms to make these practices publicly available.
+LFS prepares a quarterly order routing practices report pursuant to a U.S. Securities and Exchange Commission (SEC) rule that requires all brokerage firm to make these practices publicly available.
 The report provides information on the routing of non-directed orders, that is, any orders that customers have not specifically instructed to be routed to a particular venue for execution.

 LFS transmits non-directed orders to our clearing firm, who can then route customer orders to various venues for execution.
 We offer brokerage account services through: National Financial Services, LLC®, (NFS) a Fidelity® Investments Company.